Hijab: NSCIA threatens nationwide protests, legal action

 Those who make false appeals to the “secular” nature of Nigeria when the issue of Muslim rights is raised are guilty of paranoia, hypocrisy and myopia.
 We have maintained that Nigeria is a multi-religious country and that cannot be controverted.
 Those who are quick to drop the “secular” verbiage can afford to be flippant because the Christian system violently imposed on Nigeria by the colonial masters adequately provides for and serves their interests, certainly not the interest of Muslims.

-ALSO READ: Bill to include SSS in UBE passes second reading
+ALSO READ: Bill to establish Federal University of Technology in Lagos passes first reading

 While religious rights are being granted without any ado in countries where Muslims constitute negligible minorities in America, Europe and other parts of Africa, it is unspeakably ludicrous that Muslims are being denied, debased and violated in a country where they constitute a sizeable chunk of the population.